erlsci/yaws/README.md

     > init:stop()

-NOTE: If you've used rebar to build the system, none of the following directions apply.
-With rebar only "local installations" are supported.
+NOTE: If you've used ``rebar3`` to build the system, none of the following directions apply.
+With ``rebar3``, only "local installations" are supported.

 Install and run